Goytepe archaeological complex: Geographical location

-Goytepe is located in Ganja-Gazakh region of Azerbaijan, 10 km east of Tovuz city, 2 km from the village of Aşağı Quşçu, on the right bank along the middle reaches of Kura river, western terrace of the Zayam valley.
+Goytepe is located in Ganja-Gazakh region of Azerbaijan, 5 km east of Tovuz city, 2 km to the northeast from the village of Aşağı Quşçu, and well south of the current course of Kura river, but close to where Tovuz river flows into Kura.
+This is the middle course of Kura, at the western terrace of the Zayam valley.
 The dune of Goytepe covers more than 2 ha, an altitude of 420 m and a diameter of nearly 145 m.

+The settlement of Haci Elamxanli Tepe, from the same period, is located about 1km north from Goytepe, and Kicik Tepe about 2km southeast.
+Mentesh Tepe is about 10km east of Goytepe.

+Shomu-tepe settlement, the type-site of Shulaveri-Shomu culture, is located about 25km to the northwest of Goytepe, in the suburb of Agstafa city.

 History

 Goytepe approximately dates back to the 6th millennium cal.
 BC. is one of the largest settlement sites of the Shomutepe culture.
 Goytepe started to be investigated thoroughly in 2006, after 4 decades of its initial documentation by archaeologist Ideal Narimanov.
 An Azerbaijani-French joint mission conducted this investigation in 2006.
 A topographic map of the mound was made and a few samples of charcoal were taken for determining the age of the site.

 In 2008, the experts from the Institute of Archaeology and Ethnography of Azerbaijan headed by Farhad Guliyev, and the Japanese archaeologists from the University of Tokyo led by Yoshihiro Nishiaki explored this site more extensively in 2009.

 The presentation of the archaeological complex was held at Tokyo University in 2009, at the College-de-France educational institution in Paris and at the British Museum in London in 2010, as well as, at the Archaeology Institute of the Russian Academy of Sciences and at the National History Museum of Georgia in 2011.

 President of Azerbaijan Ilham Aliyev signed an order dated April 18, 2012 on creation of “Goytepe Archaeology Park” for the purpose of thorough study of this monument.

 On April 18, 2012, according to the order of the President of Azerbaijan Ilham Aliyev, Goytepe Archaeological Park was established.
 300,000 AZN from the Reserve Fund of the President of Azerbaijan was allocated to the National Academy of Sciences of Azerbaijan for the establishment of the Archaeological Park.